Pulover/PuloversMacroCreator/Documentation/Settings.md

 ## Defaults

-**Mouse Coordinates**: Sets coordinate mode for Mouse commands and records to be relative to either the active window or the screen.
+**Mouse Coordinates**: Sets coordinate mode for Mouse commands and records to be relative to either the active window, screen or client area.
 This option is global and will affect both Recording and Playback so it should be set before adding any commands for the project.
 *Note*: This setting will be saved to the PMC file.

 **Default Mouse Delay**: Sets the default delay for each Mouse Command.
 This affects new commands added from the Mouse Command window and will only affect recording if 'Timed Intervals' is disabled.